mckennapsean/dissertation/content/08-discuss.md

 code were made by the company.
 By reflecting on how industry and product teams conduct similar processes, e.g., with agile methodologies [@Abran2001;
 @AgileManifesto2001], our approach is clearly very different.
-In these teams, the designers will often work hand-in-hand with the developers to identify potential areas for improvement and features for a sprint or development cycle.
+In these teams, the designers will often work hand in hand with the developers to identify potential areas for improvement and features for a sprint or development cycle.
 This redesign project was a special case, since we were invited to partake in the project specifically for our outside experience and knowledge, but integration of design and development teams can increase communication and realization of ideas and potentially address more user needs than if these teams work separately and with little communication.
-Having teams work together or comprehend the design activities and visualization artifacts more completely, this could increase the level of communication across teams and have a higher rate of impact when utilizing a common framework to discuss and present aspects of visualization design.
+Having teams work together or comprehend the design activities and visualization artifacts more completely could increase the level of communication across teams and have a higher rate of impact when utilizing a common framework to discuss and present aspects of visualization design.